s8sato/iroha/crates/iroha_cli/CommandLineHelp.md

 ## `iroha peer list`

-List peers in world state that are expected to connect with each other
+List registered peers expected to connect with each other

 **Usage:** `iroha peer list <COMMAND>`